 The solution must be customized to tackle the problem in question directly.
 It must be trustworthy and convincing, substantially influencing the protagonist’s life.

 - A happy ending.

-The ending should be satisfying and leave the audience feeling positive about the product.
-It should demonstrate how the protagonist has benefited from using the product and how their life has improved as a result.
+The finale should be fulfilling and instill a sense of positivity in the audience about the product.
+It must illustrate the advantages the protagonist has gained from using the development and the subsequent improvement in their life.

 6 Tips to Captivate People With Your Sales Story